JulianBirch/cljs-ajax/README.md

 The client provides an easy way to send Ajax queries to the server using `GET`, `POST`, and `PUT` functions.
 It also provides a simple way using `ajax-request`.

-There are three formats currently supported for communicating with the server:  `:transit`, `:json`, `:edn` and `:raw`.
+There are four formats currently supported for communicating with the server:  `:transit`, `:json`, `:text` and `:raw`.
-(`:raw` will send parameters up using normal form submission and return the raw text.)
+(`:text` will send parameters up using normal form submission and return the raw text. `:raw` does the same, but on the JVM it returns the body's `java.io.InputStream` and *doesn't close it*.)

-For advice on how to set up the server side in Clojure to work with cljs-ajax, please see the page on [handling responses on the server](doc/server.md).
+For advice on how to set up the server side in Clojure to work with cljs-ajax, please see the page on [handling responses on the server](docs/server.md).

 ## GET/POST/PUT